fbertolotti/DoctrineExtensions/doc/tree.md

 ```

 ## Tree Repositories
-To add tree funtionalities and methods to your repository you can use traits `NestedTreeRepository`, `MaterializedPathRepository` or `ClosureTreeRepository` like below:
+To add tree functionalities and methods to your repository you can use traits `NestedTreeRepository`, `MaterializedPathRepository` or `ClosureTreeRepository` like below:

 ```php
 namespace YourNamespace\Repository;